 The Chaldeans answered the king and said, “There is not a man on earth who can meet the king’s demand, for no great and powerful king has asked such a thing of any magician or enchanter or Chaldean.
 The thing that the king asks is difficult, and no one can show it to the king except the gods, whose dwelling is not with flesh.”

 Their response was simple.
 They recognized their inability to do what the king had asked of them, and they pointed out that only “the gods” could hope to fulfill such a request.
 Yet, sadly, the gods could not help, for their “dwelling is not with flesh.”
 Apart from supernatural help, the men could not hope to answer the king rightly.

 I was struck by the Chaldean’s comment in verse eleven, though.
-They recognized that the gods did not dwell with men, and this left them hopeless.
-They saw their need, and realized it couldn’t be met by their gods.
+They recognized that the gods did not dwell with men, and the realization left them hopeless.
+They saw their need and knew it couldn’t be met by their gods.
 This admission seemed profound in light of Christmas, for, at Christmas, we celebrate the fact that God is not far off.